-This operating statement represents IFRS financial information and is extracted specifically for the operations of the Centre for International Health as required by the ACFID Code of Conduct.
+This operating statement represents IFRS financial information and is extracted specifically for the operations of the International Health Programs as required by the ACFID Code of Conduct.
 The deficit represents the Burnet Institute's additional financial contribution to the program.